joshrotenberg/schmetrics/README.md

 ### Meters

-Meters measure the rate of an even over time, i.e. a load average.
+Meters measure the rate of an event over time, i.e. a load average.

 ```clojure
 (require '[schmetrics.meter :as meter])